David S. Hood, Dean

 Two-Year Plan for Students Who Have Not Declared a Major

-(A student must follow the General Education Curriculum, the GEC.
-From this listing of courses, one may select a desired course to meet the Curriculum Division in the GEC.
-Certain majors may require specific GEC courses, particularly math and science.)
+(Before registering for classes, a student must be cleared by the University Testing Center.
+A student must follow the General Education Curriculum, the GEC.
+From this listing of courses, one may select a desired course to meet the Curriculum Division in the GEC.)

 Note: The number in parenthesis denotes the number of semester credit hours. *Based on Placement Test Results.